Abhishek10351/site/pydis_site/apps/content/resources/guides/pydis-guides/help-channel-guide.md

 ![Available message](/static/images/content/help_channels/available_message.png)
 *This message indicates that a channel is available.*

-In order to claim one, simply ask your question into one of the available channels.
+In order to claim one, simply ask your question in one of the available channels.
 Be sure to [ask good questions](../asking-good-questions) in order to give yourself the best chances of getting help!

 ![Channel claimed embed](/static/images/content/help_channels/claimed_channel.png)
 *This messages indicates that you've claimed the channel.*